eckardm/work-stuff/digital-processing/appraisal.md

 #### Preview file

-To preview a file in **Preview file** in the **Analysis** pane, click on a filename from the **File List** pane or **Examine contents** in the **Analysis** pane.
+To preview a file in **Preview file** (located in the **Analysis** pane), click on a filename from the **File List** pane or **Examine contents** in the **Analysis** pane.

 ![Preview file](images/preview-file.png)

 If your browser has a viewer for the format, it will appear.
-Click and drag the bottom right cornor of the window to expand it.
+Click and drag the bottom right corner of the window to expand it.
 Otherwise, you will be prompted to download or open the file.
 Alternatively, all files can be downloaded for local analysis by clicking **(Download)**.
 Use the following programs to manually review files:

   * Use **Quick View Plus** to review the content of most files.